dpankros/uiuc_cs513_project/part_1.md

 | MenuPage | full_width           | int      | 329        | [500,9200]            |
 | MenuPage | uuid                 | text     | 0          |                       |

+This table contains the following data quality issues:

-`page_number` contains blank values.
+- The `page_number` column contains blank values.
 It is unknown if a blank should be considered the first page, such as in a one-page menu or if it is simply erroneous.

-The `image_id` column appears to be a foreign key to an unprovided collection of images, but many errors occur when treating it as such because while predominantly integers are present, values such as 'psnypl_rbk_936' are also contained in that column.
+- The `image_id` column appears to be a foreign key to an unprovided table of images or references to images, but many errors occur when treating it as such because while predominantly integers are present, values such as `psnypl_rbk_936`, which are nonsensical, also appear in that column.

-`full_height` and `full_width` likely are the width in pixels of the referenced image.
-One would expect the pages of a menu to have the same proportions, but Some rows with identical `menu_id`s and different page numbers have transposed full_height` and `full_width` values indicating that one (or more) page(s) is/are, possibly, rotated.
+- The `full_height` and `full_width` columns likely represent the width in pixels of the referenced image.
+One would expect the pages of a menu to have the same proportions, but Some rows with identical `menu_id`s and different page numbers have transposed `full_height` and `full_width` values indicating that one (or more) page(s) is/are, possibly, rotated.

-Finally, there is no indication of the use for the `uuid` column and the column name provides no clues.
-They appear to be valid UUIDS, though admittedly we didn't try to parse them properly, but the format looks generally correct.
+- There is no indication of the use for the `uuid` column and the column name provides no clues.
+Their format generally indicates they are valid UUIDs, and a quick "spot check" indicates many of them are parseable as such, but we haven't yet tried to parse all values.

-#### MenuItem
+#### `MenuItem`

+The schema for this table is as follows:

 | Table    | Column               | Type     | Null Count | Domain                |
 |----------|----------------------|----------|------------|-----------------------|
 | MenuItem | id                   | int      |            |                       |